bsod2528/cpu/README.md

 # cpu

-A basic RISC processor designed in AMD Vivado and written in Verilog.
+A basic RISC processor designed and written in Verilog.
 As time permits, this will be made better and backend design will also be updated.

 I'm calling it `VR16` 🙂👍.